jacqueline-rivera/customer-churn/README.md

 </p>
 <!--![layeredhist](https://user-images.githubusercontent.com/71897317/129407964-d845048a-480e-42dd-b58f-96ec369f0b07.png)-->

-We can see in _MonthlyCharges_ that there is a sharp peak for customers that do not churn at the $20 range, otherwise the distributions for _Churn_='Yes' and _Churn_='No' follow a similar pattern for this feature.
+We can see in _MonthlyCharges_ that there is a sharp peak for customers that do not churn at the $20 range, otherwise the distributions for _Churn_ = 'Yes' and _Churn_ = 'No' follow a similar pattern for this feature.
 The distributions for _TotalCharges_ are both skewed right.

 Now that we have analyzed the numerical features, we can fill in missing values for _TotalCharges_:
 ```python